xnvme/xnvme/docs/background/backends/upcie/cplane.md

 by CUDA or HIP; it is installed from the physical addresses behind it instead, by the server here and by a process that opened the controller for itself.

+A host-driven GPU client can also ask for a queue whose completion queue alone lies in a region it registered, which is what `XNVME_QUEUE_P2P_CQ_MIRROR` needs: the submission queue and the PRP scratch stay in the server's heap and the controller completes beside the client's data.
+The server resolves the offset through the registration as it does for a queue the GPU issues on, and the allocation it returns names a completion queue in its heap that the controller never writes; the client mirrors into it.
+Only `upcie-cuda` asks for this so far; the HIP completion queue is memory outside the registered heap, and is not yet registered on its own.

 I/O the GPU issues itself needs no server at all: a controller this process opened builds the same queue in the same device memory, and only the identifier and the admin queue come from somewhere else.
 It does ask for more